-The instructors have years of application experience in the field that they bring to the classroom and shop to transfer the knowledge to you.
+The instructors have years of application experience in the field that they bring to the classroom and lab to transfer the knowledge to you.

-You will have the opportunity to acquire mechanical, electrical, fluid power and automation skills on packaging machines.
+You will acquire mechanical, electrical, fluid power, and automation skills on packaging machines.

 You will gain real experience while training on real machines and employing real components to complete maintenance, installation and automation tasks.

-Through classroom and lab/shop activities, you will have the opportunity to develop the knowledge and skills using real machine components.
-You will learn the language of industry as it relates to the mechanical, electrical, fluid power and automation components.
+Through classroom and lab activities, you will develop knowledge and skills using real machine components.
+You will learn the language of industry as it relates to the mechanical, electrical, fluid power, and automation components.

 Develop Mechanical Skills

-You will have the opportunity to engage in tasks that allow you to remove, repair and, if needed, replace worn out or defective components.
+You will engage in tasks that allow you to remove, repair and, if needed, replace worn-out or defective components.

 Develop Automation Skills

-Several courses that build on developing automation skills are included in the program such as DC and AC electricity, packaging systems equipment control, electromechanical componentry and basic PLCs.
+Several courses that build on developing automation skills are included in the program such as DC and AC electricity, packaging systems equipment control, electromechanical componentry, and programmable logic controllers (PLC).

-The program is comprised of courses that allow you to discover and learn basic mechanical, electrical, fluid power and automation skills.
+The program is comprised of courses that allow you to discover and learn basic mechanical, electrical, fluid power, and automation skills.
 The program is aligned with the packaging industry; however, the skills you will develop will allow you to pursue opportunities throughout industry in general.
-Wherever machines are creating value in the economy, your skills will be valued.
+Wherever there is manufacturing and automation, your skills will be valued.